iterative/dvc.org/content/docs/use-cases/data-registries.md

   cloud storage, but without ad-hoc conventions.
 - Security: registries can be setup to have read-only remote storage (e.g. an HTTP location).
 Git versioning of
-  [DVC metafiles](/doc/user-guide/dvc-files-and-directories) allows us to track and audit data changes.
+  [DVC metafiles](/doc/user-guide/dvc-files-and-directories) allows us to audit data changes.

 ## Building registries